Deepest-Project/Transformer-TTS/README.md

 # Transformer-TTS
 - Implementation of ["Neural Speech Synthesis with Transformer Network"](https://arxiv.org/abs/1809.08895)
-- This is implemented for [FastSpeech](https://github.com/Deepest-Project/FastSpeech), so I use the `FFTblock` as an encoder.
+- This is implemented for [FastSpeech](https://github.com/Deepest-Project/FastSpeech)

 ## Training
 1. Download and extract the [LJ Speech dataset](https://keithito.com/LJ-Speech-Dataset/)
 2. Set `data_path` in `hparams.py` as the LJSpeech folder
 3. Using `prepare_data.ipynb`, prepare melspectrogram and text (converted into indices) tensors.
 4. `python train.py --gpu='0'`

 ## Training curve